 We stand by our point: All tracking cookies, whether first-party or third-party, will hurt your tracking health in the end.
 When superior solutions like postbacks are available, there’s no need to risk your campaign health with either one.

 For the short list of pros and cons, plus how postbacks compare to cookie-based tracking, read “Pixels vs. Postbacks: Which Tracking Method Should You Be Using?”

 For a more in-depth (and entertaining) look at all of these tracking methods, download our white paper: How to Become a Track Star: Your Guide to Tracking for Performance Marketing Campaigns.

 Performance marketers who continue to rely on the dying third-party cookie do so at their own risk.
 Whether the same fate awaits first-party tracking cookies is unknown, but we don’t suggest waiting around to find out.

-Questions about cookies, postbacks, or other tracking topics?
-Reach out to our sales team at [email protected].
+Questions about cookies or other tracking topics?
+Chat with us to connect with our team of experts.